 To get direct payments you'll need to contact your local trust to ask them to assess your needs.
 Direct payments are normally available if you:

-- have been assessed as needing services under the Health and Personal Social Services (NI) Order 1972
+- have been assessed as needing services under health and personal social services legislation

 - have a disability and are aged 16 or over (including disabled parents)